What is Autism?

 -

 Many autistic children develop speech and language differently from other children their age.
-This is in part because of the features mentioned above - they may have trouble processing auditory information, coordinating their body movements, or find social situations overwhelming.
-Echolalia (repeating what someone else has said) is also much more common in autistic children, and has several important purposes.
+This is in part because of the features above - they may have trouble processing auditory information, coordinating their body movements, or find social situations overwhelming.
+Echolalia (repeating familiar phrases or echoing what someone else just said) is also much more common in autistic children and has several important purposes.

 What is it like to be autistic?

 Autistic people know more about autism than anyone else.
-They know what it feels like to be autistic, what kind of support they need, and what issues matter most in research.
-Most of the resources below were created by autistic people themselves - autistic neuroscientists, self-advocates, community leaders, lay-people, and non-speakers.
-A few other items were included because I’ve found them particularly helpful or because they build on the work of autistic researchers.
+They know what it feels like, what kinds of support they need, and what issues matter most in research.
+Most of the resources on this page were created by autistic people themselves: autistic neuroscientists, artists, self-advocates, community leaders, and non-speakers.
+A few additional items have been included because I have found them particularly helpful or because they build on the work of autistic researchers.

 A visual introduction to autism - Steve Asbell is an autistic writer and illustrator.
-His comics are cute, informative, and help make sense of complicated ideas.
+His comics are cute, informative, and help make sense of complex ideas.

 Ask an Autistic - a YouTube channel with short, informative videos on lots of different topics

-Don't Mourn For Us - Jim Sinclair’s 1993 letter to parents is still relevant today
+Don't Mourn For Us - Jim Sinclair’s 1993 letter to parents is still one of my favorite discussion of what it means to be autistic

 Sensory processing and sensory needs